 Reach Stacker Operator

-Driving a Reach Stacker, a specialised piece on container handling equipment, you will be unloading, loading and securing containers onto rail carriages, along with moving containers to various points of the port.
+Driving a Reach Stacker, a specialised piece of container handling equipment, you will be unloading, loading and securing containers onto rail carriages, along with moving containers to various points of the port.
+Previous experience operating a Reach Stacker is essential.

 Straddle Carrier Operator

-A Straddle Driver's core function is to move containers from one area of the container terminal to another.
+A Straddle Operator’s core function is to move containers from one area of the container terminal to another.
 This can be between the yard, crane, and trucks.
-The operator sits approximately 11.5 metres from the ground and the driver's cab is accessible by climbing a ladder, so a decent level of fitness and a good head for heights is a must.
+The operator sits approximately 11.5 metres from the ground and the driver’s cab is accessible by climbing a ladder, so a decent level of fitness and a good head for heights is a must.
 Basic computer skills is needed to use the on-board computer, along with good spatial awareness.
+Previous experience operating a Noell Straddle is essential.

 Ship-to-Shore Crane Operator

-A Crane Operator's responsibility is to load and discharge vessels with containers and other cargo using a quay crane.
+A Crane Operator’s responsibility is to load and discharge vessels with containers and other cargo using a quay crane.
 The role involves reading vessel plans and load/discharge sheets.
 Good hand-eye coordination is required, along with good spatial awareness and a solid head for heights as the office view is approximately 37 metres in the air.
-Previous experience operating ZPMC Ship-to-Shore cranes will be an advantage.
+Previous experience operating ship-to-shore cranes is essential.
+ZPMC experience would be an advantage.

-- have health and safety as a priority
+- Have health and safety as a priority as a priority

-- be able to work flexible hours, including weekends and nights
+- Ability to work flexible hours, including weekends and nights

 For the operator positions:

-- a minimum full class one drivers licence
+- A minimum full class one drivers license

 This is a great opportunity for you to join a future thinking company that is a lifeline utility for the city.